aws-samples/aws-resource-counter/configuration.md

   # It is optional!
 If it is not defined it will assume all default values.
   count:

-    # Boolean value to indicate if it shoud generate a total count metric for this resource or not.
+    # Boolean value to indicate if it should generate a total count metric for this resource or not.
     # It is optional!
 The default value is "true".
     generateTotal: true